data-edu/rviews_blog_series/1-post.md

     ## 10 _80624_1        FrScA-S116-01   Q1MaincellgroupRow10        5
     ## # … with 11,010 more rows

-When you put it all together, the learning can be described this way:
+When you put it all together,the learning thought process is something like this:

-  - I see that there’s a function called `pivot_longer()`, which turns a wide dataset into a long dataset
+  - There’s a function called `pivot_longer()`, which turns a wide dataset into a long dataset
-  - I see that `pivot_longer()` does this by putting multiple column names into its own column, then creating a new column that pairs each column name with a value
+  - `pivot_longer()` does this by putting multiple column names into its own column, then creating a new column that pairs each column name with a value
-  - I see that I can use `pivot_longer()` to change a survey dataset that has question names for columns into one that has a “question” column and a “response” column
+  - I can use `pivot_longer()` to change an education survey dataset that has question names for columns into one that has a “question” column and a “response” column